yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 {{< warning >}}
-Adding a `PRIMARY KEY` constraint will result in a full table rewrite and full-rewrite of all indexes associated with the table.
+Adding a `PRIMARY KEY` constraint results in a full table rewrite and full rewrite of all indexes associated with the table.
 This happens because of the clustered storage by primary-key that YugabyteDB uses to store rows and indexes.
 Tables without a `PRIMARY KEY` have a hidden one underneath and rows are stored clustered on it.
 The secondary indexes of the table link to this hidden `PRIMARY KEY`.